[Manifold Plays Chess 2] 12. Qb3 ...

 @jack can you be swayed by moving and vividly argued poems (or for that matter, wildly written and incoherent poems)?

 I certainly can and have in previous moves!
-I've been letting the markets decide the last few, but now that we've gained so much material it seems like a good time for me to start pushing for /jack/will-i-achieve-my-secret-goal-on-th .
+I've been letting the markets decide the last few, but now that we've gained so much material it seems like a good time for me to start pushing for Will I achieve my secret goal on the Manifold Plays Chess 2 game?75% .

 @JoshuaB @jack it’s like playing dice with god, your only chance may be to act irrationally (cf. Pascal’s wager, not Einstein)